Lansoprazole

 Lansoprazole is a proton pump inhibitor which works by decreasing the amount of acid produced in the stomach.

-It prevents cells in the lining of the stomach from producing excessive stomach acid.
+It prevents cells in the stomach lining from producing excessive stomach acid.

 By reducing excess acid in the stomach, the chances of developing heartburn are reduced.